-Hickory Farms is a Neighborhood Watch community.
-Every Friday and Saturday night, two volunteers slowly drive through Hickory Farms and look for suspicious activity.
+Every Friday and Saturday night, two volunteers slowly drive through Hickory Farms for two to three hours and look out for suspicious activity.
 The car is marked with bright "Neighborhood Watch" signs.
-When the volunteers see something suspicious, they call 911 (This hardly ever happens).
-Volunteers never confront or chase after troublemakers.
+When the volunteers see something suspicious, they call 911 (this hardly ever happens).
+Volunteers do not exit the car during the patrol nor confront troublemakers.

 Neighborhood Watch helps keep Hickory Farms a safe and secure place to live.
-Police studies have shown that communities with Neighborhood Watch have less crime than those that do not.
+Law enforcement studies have shown that Neighborhood Watch communities have less crime than those that do not.

-While everyone in Hickory Farms benefits from Neighborhood Watch, not everyone participates.
-Won't you please join the Neighborhood Watch patrol?
-The more neighbors who join, the less often each of us has to volunteer.
-Three to four hours every three months is all it takes to make the program work!
-Husbands and wives frequently patrol as a team to get a few hours of quality time together.
+While everyone in our community benefits from Neighborhood Watch, not everyone participates.
+Won't you please join the Hickory Farms Neighborhood Watch patrol?
+The more neighbors who join, the less often each of us takes a turn.
+Two to three hours every three months is all it takes to make the program work.
+Spouses frequently patrol as a team to get a few hours of quality time together.
 Sometimes, a parent and high school age student will volunteer.
-And, if your significant other can't or won't volunteer, you'll be teamed with a similarly situated neighbor.
+And, if your significant other can't participate, you'll be teamed with a neighbor.

-To volunteer for Neighborhood Watch, please contact the Neighborhood Watch coordinator listed on the Home Page.
+To volunteer, please contact the Neighborhood Watch coordinator listed on the Contact Page.